openstack-infra/puppet-openstackci/contrib/README.md

 such as passwords and private keys, and finally some `yaml` files which store the actual configurations and secrets.

-First, set up these 3 files by starting with the samples provided.
+Set up these 3 files by starting with the samples provided.
 For each node, select the corresponding `single_node_ci*` or `log_server*` files.

     sudo su -